Privacy Policy

 Server Logs

-Our reverse proxy (nginx) logs standard HTTP access records — timestamps, paths, status codes, IP addresses — for operational reliability and abuse prevention.
-These are rotated weekly and not linked to any user profile (because we don't maintain user profiles in the traditional sense).
+The reverse proxy (nginx) records standard HTTP access entries — timestamps, paths, status codes, IP addresses — for operational reliability and abuse prevention.
+Logs are rotated weekly and are not joined to any account profile; AIAuth does not maintain per-user behavioral profiles of any kind.

 Third-Party Services

-Our website loads typography fonts from Google Fonts.
-When you visit a page on aiauth.app, your browser fetches font files from Google's CDN — subject to Google's own privacy terms.
+The AIAuth website loads typography fonts from Google Fonts.
+When you visit a page on aiauth.app, your browser fetches font files from Google's CDN, subject to Google's own privacy terms.
 The Chrome extension loads no third-party resources.

-Our transactional email provider is Resend.
-They hold email-delivery metadata (recipient address, timestamp) for up to 30 days for deliverability diagnostics.
-We do not transmit anything else to them.
+AIAuth's transactional-email provider is Resend.
+Resend retains email-delivery metadata (recipient address, timestamp) for up to 30 days for deliverability diagnostics.
+No other data is transmitted to Resend.

 Children